microsoft/scFM-dataselection/README.md

 ## Pre-training foundation models

-The instructions for pre-training all models are in the `train_scripts` directory.
+The instructions for pre-training all models are in the `pretraining` directory.
 Each model architecture has its own directory.

 ## Fine-tuning foundation models

-The instructions for pre-training all models are in the `finetune-scripts` directory.
+The instructions for pre-training all models are in the `finetuning` directory.
 Each model architecture has its own directory.

 ## Evaluating model performance